 - £1,250–£1,450 per square metre for a dormer conversion

-4. There are six main types of conversion
+4. Know the six main types of loft conversion

-Rooflight conversions require the least amount of structural work to the existing space and are therefore the most cost effective.
+1. Rooflight loft conversions require the least amount of structural work to the existing space and are therefore the most cost effective.
 The only changes made are the addition of windows

-Mansard conversions create extra volume.
+5. Mansard loft conversions create extra volume.
 The process involves the replacement of either one or both roof slopes with very steep sloping sides and a flat roof over the top.

-Modular extensions are used where the existing loft space is unsuitable for conversion.
+6. Modular extension loft conversions are used where the existing loft space is unsuitable for conversion.
 Measurements are taken and the new rooms manufactured off site before being delivered as a module.
 The existing roof is then removed and the new module installed.
 Try Moduloft for more.

 If you plan on having an en suite, take into account the ceiling height in the space and prioritise pieces – namely the shower and hand basin – that cannot compromise on headroom.

 The location of the stairs should also be considered during the early stages.
 Consider all possible options in order to maximise the space offered within your loft conversion.
 Decisions such as placing the door at the top or the foot of the staircase can also mean the difference between a boxy loft conversion and one that is more open.

 When it comes to the design, there are two main options: